danielrosendo/academy/docs/concepts.md

 * **Has state:** Maintains information about its current situation, past history, or internal variables.
 * **Performs actions:** Execute specific operations or tasks.
-* **Communicates:** Exchanges messages or data with other clients, agents, or the environment.
+* **Communicates:** Exchanges messages or data with other users, agents, or the environment.

 In essence, Academy agents can be thought of as building blocks for more complex or specialized agent-based systems.